-What is User Authentication and Why is It Important?
+What is Secure Authentication and Why is It Important?

-That being said, there are several kinds of user authentication available in both consumer, commercial and industrial environments:
+That being said, there are several kinds of secure authentication methods available in both consumer, commercial and industrial environments:

 - Passwords: The most common form of authentication involves users remembering and providing passwords of variable length and composition along with a corresponding username.
 The system can then compare that username and password combination against the database or credential vault.